zobayerdev/Periodic_Table/README.md

 # Periodic_Table
+Through the periodic table you can know the name, mass, atomic mass, weight and atomic number of any element.
+Any student will be able to know them very easily through this software.

 ## Steps:-
 #### Step-01: First Download the full project.
 #### Step-02: Sencondly Run Latest Codeblocks Code Editor or another Editor, must ensure that editor support c file.